-There has been a wave of questions about a NYC parking ticket for “no standing-bus stop”
+There has been a tidal wave of questions about an NYC parking ticket for “no standing-bus stop”

-- Can I be issued a NYC parking ticket when I only stopped in a bus stop zone to drop off or pick up a passenger?
+- Can I be issued an NYC parking ticket when I only stopped in a bus stop zone to drop off or pick up a passenger?

-- Can I look for a yellow painted curb to designate a bus stop zone?
+- Can I look for a yellow painted curb to show the length of a bus stop zone?

 The NYC bus stop parking rule

 Bus Stop: Standing or parking where standing is prohibited by sign, street marking or; traffic control device